DIF Statistical Inference without Knowing Anchoring Items: Application to EPQ-R Data

-The results are shown through Tables~\ref{tab: setP} - \ref{tab: setN}, and Figure \ref{fig: real_CI}.
-Specifically, Tables ~\ref{tab: setP} - \ref{tab: setN} present the p-values for testing $\gamma_j = 0$ and the detection results for the P, E, N scales, respectively.
-For each table, the items are ordered by the p-values in an increasing order.
-The items indicated by ``F'' are the ones detected by the B-H procedure with FDR level 0.05, and those indicated by ``H'' are the ones detected by the hard-thresholding procedure whose threshold $\delta$ is chosen by BIC.
-The item IDs are consistent with those in Appendix 1 of \cite{eysenck1985revised}, where the item descriptions are given.
+The results are shown through Tables~\ref{tab: setP}--\ref{tab: setN}, and Figure \ref{fig: real_CI}.
+Specifically, Tables ~\ref{tab: setP}--\ref{tab: setN} present the p-values from the proposed method for testing $\gamma_j = 0$ and the detection results for the P, E, N scales, respectively.
+For each table, the items are ordered by the p-values in increasing order.
+The items indicated by ``F'' are the ones detected by the B-H procedure with FDR level 0.05, and those indicated by {``L''} are the ones detected by {LASSO method whose tuning parameter $\lambda$ is chosen by BIC.} The item IDs are consistent with those in Appendix 1 of \cite{eysenck1985revised}, where the item descriptions are given.
 The three panels of Figure \ref{fig: real_CI} further give the point estimate and confidence interval for each $\gamma_j$ parameter, for the three scales, respectively.
 Under the current model parameterization, a positive DIF parameter means that a male participant is more likely to answer ``yes'' to the item than a female participant, given that they have the same personality trait level.
 We note that the absolute values of $\hat \gamma_j$ are all below 1, suggesting that there are no items with very large gender-related DIF effects.